 Non-degree students enrolled in University of Iowa courses that are documented as pre-requisites for a degree program at another institution may be considered for financial aid.

-The annual loan maximum for non-degree undergraduate students is $4,625 for dependent students and $8,625 for self-supporting students.
+The annual loan maximum for non-degree students taking pre-requisites for an undergraduate program is $2,625 for dependent students and $8,625 for self-supporting students.

 The following non-degree students are not eligible to receive financial aid: